HISPlayer/UnityWebGL-SDK/setup-guide.md

     2.1 Setup HISPlayer Manager

     2.2 Attach Unity Resources

     2.3 Configure HISPlayer Properties

     2.4 Build and Run

-It's also possible to use the [HISPlayerSample](/setup-guide.md#) after completing step [1.
-Import package](/setup-guide.md#1.1-Import-package).
-The samplle is a comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, video streaming, etc.
+It's also possible to use the [HISPlayerSample](/setup-guide.md#HISPlayerSample) after completing the first step.
+The sample is a comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, video streaming, etc.

 ## 1.1 Import package
 Importing the package is the same as importing other normal packages in Unity.
 Select the package of HISPlayer SDK and import it.